rhine59/ebike/README.md

 [Ebay search](https://www.ebay.co.uk/sch/i.html?_from=R40&_trksid=p2334524.m570.l1313.TR2.TRC1.A0.H0.XXL6009.TRS0&_nkw=XL6009&_sacat=0&LH_TitleDesc=0&_osacat=0&_odkw=Higo+Mini+A+cable+5+pin)

 When assembled, the `bootloader` looked liked this for me

 ![bootloader assembly](images/2020/06/bootloader-assembly.png)

-Now that we have built the `bootloader`, we need to adjust the voltage supply that will reach the 860c display LCD.
+Now that we have built the `bootloader`, we need to adjust the voltage supply that will reach the 860c display LCD as we have a 5 volt supply coming from the USB port on your PC but we need a 30 volt supply to the 860c display.

 ## Adjusting the output voltage from the DC Booster